Geraldine Thompson: Florida Senate

-2016 Congressional Campaign
+2016 Congressional campaign

 In 2015, following court-mandated redistricting that created a new Democratic-leaning Congressional district based in Orlando, Thompson announced that she would run for Congress in the 10th district, challenging former Orlando Police Chief Val Demings and former Florida Democratic Party Chairman Bob Poe in the Democratic primary.
 Thompson came in second place, receiving 20% of the vote to Demings' 57%.

-2018 Florida House Campaign
+2018 Florida House campaign

 In 2018, Thompson announced her intention to challenge incumbent Republican state representative Bobby Olszewski in House District 44, covering suburban southwestern Orange County.
 She went on to defeat Olszewski in the general election.

 Challenge to Florida Supreme Court Justice

 In 2020, Thompson filed a Petition for Quo Warranto in the Supreme Court of Florida, challenging Governor Ron DeSantis’s appointment of Renatha Francis to the Court.
-Although Thompson correctly identified the constitutional violations committed by the Governor and the Supreme Court Judicial Nominating Commission, she unreasonably delayed bringing the petition and sought an incorrect remedy, resulting in the denial of the petition.
+Although Thompson correctly identified the constitutional violations committed by the governor and the Supreme Court Judicial Nominating Commission, she unreasonably delayed bringing the petition and sought an incorrect remedy, resulting in the denial of the petition.
 She subsequently amended her petition seeking the correct remedy, and the Court granted it, ordering DeSantis to appoint someone else from the Judicial Nominating Commission's list.
 DeSantis subsequently appointed Jamie Grosshans.

 2022 Election to the Florida Senate

-In 2022, Thompson defeated fellow State Representative Kamia Brown to win election to the Florida Senate district 15 seat.
+In 2022, Thompson defeated fellow State Representative Kamia Brown to win election to the Florida Senate District 15 seat.

+Death

+Thompson died from complications of knee surgery at a hospital in Orlando, Florida, on February 13, 2025, at the age of 76.